baijuka/MS1-Project/README.md

 This website was developed to create an online presence for MerryWash, an imaginary car valeting business, and thus improve its client base and business.
-MerryWash is a leading car valet business located im Newport South Wales, UK.
+MerryWash is a leading car valet business located in Newport South Wales, UK.
 This business provides a number of different services to the public based on their requirements and demands.

 ## UX